koskenni/twol/docs/alignment.rst

   export PYTHONPATH=/home/USERNAME/.local/lib/python3.6/site-packages:$PYTHONPATH

 The lines may need to be slightly different on different systems.
-On Mac OS, at least, the beginning of the pathnames is slightly different.
+On Mac OS, at least, the beginning of the pathnames is different.

 If you have previously installed a version of ``twolalign`` and you wieh to replace it with a newer one, you can use an additional option ``--upgrade`` in the installation commands.